ludwig/split-manpage.vim/README.md

 ## About

-SplitManpage is a plugin for opening man pages inside another Vim window.
+`split-manpage.vim` is a plugin for opening man pages inside another Vim window.

 In Vim, the `K` key looks up the keyword under the cursor.
-It does so using the value of the `keywordprg` option, which defaults to "man", or to "man -s" if a count is specified.
+It does so using the value of the `keywordprg` option, which defaults to "man" or to "man -s" if a count is specified.
 Unfortunately, you are temporarily taken out of vim into a pager program, making the whole experience rather disruptive.

 This plugin fixes that behavior by opening the desired man page inside of Vim itself.
 The contents of the man page are placed in a temporary buffer on a split window.
+Moreover, because that temporary buffer is hidden and not associated with any file, it's easy to get rid of it.

 ## Installation

 Use your favorite Vim plugin manager to install this plugin.
 For example, with NeoBundle you can place this line in your `~/.vimrc` file

-    ```
     NeoBundle 'ludwig/split-manpage.vim'
-    ```

 ## Usage

-To open the man page for the keyword under the cursor, press the prefix sequence (`<Leader>k` by default) followed by a window cursor motion (one of `hjkl`).
+To open the man page for the keyword under the cursor, press a prefix sequence (`<Leader>k` by default) followed by a cursor movement key (one of `hjkl`).
+The appropriate split window will be created with the contents of the desired man page.

 The default set of key mappings are as follows